This time it’s all about television

 As traditional advertising gets squeezed into a smaller and smaller percentage of total annual ad spend, cannibalizing this ad spend is slowing considerably.

-Likewise, the smartphone revolution is reaching complete development in the west as well.
+Likewise, the smartphone revolution is approaching its end in the West as smartphone penetration nears 100%.
 Time spent on phones is leveling out, and saturation is almost total.
 Smartphones are a commodity nowadays, and expecting double-digit or even high single-digit growth from this segment is simply unrealistic.

 Lastly, digital ad spend growth in developing countries is largely a function of their total economic growth.